systemd/mkosi/mkosi/resources/mkosi.md

   configured and `mkosi.crt` exists in the working directory, it will automatically be used for this purpose.
 Run `mkosi genkey` to automatically generate a certificate in `mkosi.crt`.

+`Machine=`, `--machine=`

+: Specify the machine name to use when booting the image.
+Can also be used to refer to a specific image when SSH-ing into an image (e.g.
+  `mkosi --image=myimage ssh`).

+: Note that `Ephemeral=` has to be enabled to start multiple instances of the same image.

 ## Specifiers